ibrahimyzc/PDE_Solutions_with_Differential_Quadrature/README.md

-Here's a sample README file for your GitHub repository:
+Here's an updated version of the README file, which reflects the appropriate formatting for LaTeX equations and provides a clear structure for your repository:

 ---